ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Minimesos basics (15 minutes)

+#### Cli

 * If you run Docker Machine first run `make setup` to add routing rules so the minimesos containers are reachable
 * Run `minimesos help` to see what commands are available
 * Create a `minimesosFile` with `minimesos init`
 * Change the name of the cluster to your name, set `mapAgentSandboxVolume` to `true` and launch the cluster with `minimesos up`
 * Run `docker ps` to see what kind of containers are runnning
 * Run `minimesos info` to find the endpoints of the containers in the minimesos cluster
-* Visit the Master's UI at `$MINIMESOS_MASTER:5050`
-* Find the Weave Scope task logs
-* Go to `http://host:4040` to see the Weave Scope UI.
-  * Check that all minimesos containers are running.
 * Go back to the terminal.
 Display the Master's state information using `minimesos state` and see if you can find the cluster name you changed
 * Now retrieve the Master's state file from `$MINIMESOS_MASTER:5050/state.json`
 * Find the container ID of the Mesos agent using `docker ps`.
 Now retrieve the state information using `minimesos state --agent <CONTAINER_ID>`
 * Now retrieve the Agent's state file from `$MINIMESOS_MASTER:5051/state.json`.
 Note that the Master and Agent state files are quite different.
 Why?
 * Look inside the `.minimesos` folder in the directory you created the minimesos cluster.
 What is in it?
+* Traverse the `sandbox-` directory structure and find the logs for the Weave Scope task.
 * What happens if you run `minimesos init` again?
 * What happens if you run `minimesos up` again?
 * Run `minimesos destroy`.
 What does `minimesos info` say?
 And `docker ps`?
+* Recreate your cluster

+#### Mesos UI & Weave Scope

+* Visit the Master's UI at `$MINIMESOS_MASTER:5050`
+* Find the Weave Scope task logs
+* Check out the frameworks and agent tab to check if everthing is working as expected
+* Go to `http://host:4040` to see the Weave Scope UI.
+  * Check that all minimesos containers are running.

 You can use the above commands during the next few exercises to find information about your setup.
 Feel free to experiment, destroy your cluster and make changes to the `minimesosFile`.
 If there are commands you think are missing let us know!